hahnjo/dynconf/README.md

 If `begin` or `end` is omitted, the context begins in the first line or ends at the last.
 `begin` and `end` do not match the same substring, ie. `end` can only match from the position where the match of `begin` ended.
 However, if `begin` and `end` still match at the same line the context will not be enabled.

+`checkCount` is also optional and denotes how often a delete or replace is expected to be applied.
+If the expectation does not hold, DynConf will print an error and not apply the recipe.

 `file` names the configuration file that should be produced.
 The unmodified input is taken from (in this order):